5 Game-Changing Ideas for Video Content Producers

 Owner, Church Visuals

 Carl Barnhill is a creative entrepreneur, motion designer and author.
-He is the Owner Church Visuals, a company that helps Ministry Leaders visually communicate the Gospel.
+He is the Owner of Church Visuals, a company that helps Ministry Leaders visually communicate the Gospel.
 He is the host of the Your Visuals Matter Podcast.
 You can find him in Columbia, South Carolina with his wife, Katie and two sons, Jacob and Wesley.

 More Articles by Carl